circuitdao/docs/docs/technical-manual/collateral-vaults.md

 SF = debt - principal
 $$

 Note that due to the coinset model, the protocol itself does not know the total principal, discounted principal or debt across all vaults.
-If a corresponding state variable was introduced in Statutes, it would be impossible for different vaults performing operations in the same block.
-Fast-forward or singleton spend aggregation could theoretically help, but since the Statues spend is rather big, this would be very costly, and ultimately not scale.
+If a corresponding state variable was introduced in Statutes, it would be impossible for different vaults to perform operations in the same block.
+Fast-forward or singleton spend aggregation could theoretically help, but since the Statutes spend is rather big, this would be very costly, and ultimately not scale.

 ## Stability Fee transfers